 Her story sounded familiar, but I stayed reserved.
 “Why did you agree to keep that secret?”

 “To be honest with you, the merger would open up a manager position in her department.
 I figured that if I kept her secret, it would curry favor with her enough to install me.”

 “My boss had heard rumors about the merger and asked me if I knew anything.
 I lied and said I hadn’t.
 I felt terrible, but I wanted that position so badly.
 Ironically, it never ended up being filled.”

 “So how did this affect your relationship with your boss?”

-“He forgave me, and even offered to continue to mentor me.
-He gave me one last bit of advice that I’ll never forget:
+“He forgave me, and even offered to continue to mentor me,” she continued.
+Then she shared a last bit of advice he gave her, which she said she’d never forget:

 “Wow.”
 I was awestruck.
 “You know, I take it back.
 There is another way to learn to be a good manager besides doing.”

-“What’s that?” she said with remorse written all over her face.
+“What’s that?” she asked, remorse written all over her face.